12 Advanced topics

 It is unwise to use all available cores for your parallel computation – you’ll always need to reserve at least one for running RStudio and other applications.

 To run the steps of a for loop in parallel, we must first use registerDoParallel to register the parallel backend to be used.
-Here is an example where we create 3 workers (and so use 3 cores in parallel65) using registerDoParallel.
+Here is an example where we create three workers (and so use three cores in parallel61) using registerDoParallel.
 When we then use foreach to create a for loop, these three workers will execute different steps of the loop in parallel.
 Note that this wouldn’t work if each step of the loop depended on output from the previous step. foreach returns the output created at the end of each step of the loop in a list (Section 5.2):

 library(doParallel)